 From a MACRO PERSPECTIVE, the buyer or seller strength over all in the market is generally steady and positive for both buyers and sellers.
 There are however differences between residential, condo and land sales, which must be factored in depending on your particular interest.

-An important factor in the housing market has been the steady march of rising prices for the last decade in the affordable end of the market, which is surpassing the upper limits of the average buyers income ability to buy.
-This is in large part is due to lack of vision and leadership of County Government as they’ve missed and are missing the opportunity to aggressively address the need for zoning changes to preempt the problem by increasing zoning capacity for the affordable alternatives such as creative duplexes (i.e. half a house for a young family) and apartments for the entry level buyers as well as prefabricated and tiny homes.
+An important factor in the housing market has been the steady march of rising prices for the last decade in the affordable end of the market, which is surpassing the upper limits of the average local buyers income ability to buy.
+This is in large part is due lack of adaptation in vision and leadership of County Government as they’ve missed and are missing the opportunity to aggressively address the need for zoning and code changes where possible to preempt the problem by increasing zoning capacity for the affordable alternatives such as creative duplexes (i.e. half a house for a young family) and apartments for the entry level buyers as well as prefabricated and tiny homes.
 This in conjunction with the very low issuance of building permits over the last 10 years, has created the crises of extremely low affordable inventory which naturally puts great upward pressure on those prices.
-That said comparing real estate prices state wide, the Big Island still offers the best values in the state and some of the most extradentary surroundings. —- I just wish we could do better at fulfilling our potential. ——–Greg
+That said comparing real estate prices state wide, the Big Island still offers the best values in the state and some of the most extradentary surroundings. ——-Greg Gerard, PB, CRS, CIPS, GRI, Kona-Kohala Realty LLC

 7. Page 6 is the Pending Ratio Summary page.
-This page offers a quick glance of the Pending Ratio trend for N. Kona Res., Condo and Land as well as Hawaii Island.
-Page 6 Hawaii Island ratio is probably the best indicator of the residential market trend.
-In this report we see nice continued improvement for Hawaii Island recently but still off from a year ago.
+This page offers a quick glance of the Pending Ratio trend for N. Kona Res., Condo, Land and Hawaii Island.
+In this report we see a strong year over year improvement in all categories.

 8. The Page 7 Kona Residential Price chart since 1972 has been updated with the new 2018 data.
 This maintains a data pool of similar homes many of which were new sales or have resold over the years.
 The total number of sales that make up the data pool now stands at 7,644 in the 23 subdivisions in the study.
 The year/year price change for this Mid-level housing group for 2018 is $615,100, up from 2017’s $587,100.
 This represents a 5% price increase for 2018.